Egypt Country Commercial Guide

 Overview

 The oil and gas industry is one of the most dynamic economic sectors in Egypt.
-Hydrocarbon production is by far the largest single industrial activity in the country, representing around 24 percent of total GDP in FY 2019-2020.
-FDI in the oil and gas sector has increased from USD 9 billion in FY 2014/2015 to USD 47.8 in FY 2019/2020.
-The growth rate of oil refining was 25% in FY 2019/2020, the highest rate achieved amongst economic sectors in Egypt, besting wholesale and retail trade, construction, and communication.
+Hydrocarbon production is by far the largest single industrial activity in the country with the growth rate of oil refining at 3.8 percent in 2022.
+The Egyptian government oversees the oil and gas sector.

-The petroleum industry in Egypt is managed by the Ministry of Petroleum and Mineral Resources, under which five state-owned companies operate.
+The petroleum industry in Egypt is managed by the Ministry of Petroleum and Mineral Resources, under which five state-owned companies operate:

 • The Egyptian General Petroleum Corporation (EGPC)